-5. INVESTMENT INCOME
+4. INVESTMENT INCOME

-Components of investment income for the years ended June 30, 2010 and 2009 are as follows:
+Components of investment income for the years ended June 30, 2011 and 2010 are as follows:

-2010 2009

-Interest and dividends earned on endowment investments Realized and unrealized gains and losses on endowment \$ 164,899 \$ 215,376
+2011 2010 Interest and dividends earned on endowment investments \$ 133,111 \$ 164,899 Realized and unrealized gains and losses on endowment investments 1,138,955 672,132 Interest on cash and non-endowment investments 383 1,406 Total \$ 1,272,449 \$ 838,437

-investments 672,132 (2,020,611)

-Interest on cash and non-endowment investments 1,406 8,383

-Total \$ 838,437 \$(1,796,852)

-6. RISK MANAGEMENT
+5. RISK MANAGEMENT

 The Foundation is exposed to various risks of loss related to torts and errors and omissions.
 These risks are covered by extension of coverage by the University's participation in an insurance risk retention group and self-insurance.
 Claims against directors and officers for wrongful acts (errors and omissions) are insured through a risk retention group.
-There have been no significant reductions in insurance coverage from 2009 to 2010.
+There have been no significant reductions in insurance coverage from 2010 to 2011.
 Settlements have not exceeded insurance coverage during the past three years.

-7. TRANSACTIONS WITH THE UNIVERSITY OF KENTUCKY
+6. TRANSACTIONS WITH THE UNIVERSITY OF KENTUCKY

-Grants to the University of Kentucky are for the purposes of equine research and in support of the Gluck Equine Research Center.
+Grants to the University of Kentucky are for the purposes of equine research, support of the Gluck Equine Research Center and for the endowment management fees.
 All salaries, wages and benefits reimbursements to the University represent charges for University employees.

-8. CURRENT ECONOMIC CONDITIONS
+7. CURRENT ECONOMIC CONDITIONS

 The current protracted economic decline continues to present not-for-profit organizations with difficult circumstances and challenges.
 Declining investment income affects the cash available to the Foundation for funding research and promotional activities.
 The volatility of current economic conditions could also have an effect on the donations the Foundation receives.
 The lack of predictability of funds available for operations makes it difficult to estimate both the funds available to support research directly and the funds available to operate the Foundation's promotional mission.
 The financial statements have been prepared using values and information currently available to the Foundation.
+Due to the volatility of capital markets subsequent to year end, changes in investment values have been significant and may continue to affect investment amounts in the statements of net assets in the near term.